NYPL/nypl-design-system/README.md

 ### Node Version

-We recommend using Node version 18.x.
+The DS uses Node version 18.x and we do not support any Node versions below 18.x.
 The Github Actions for linting, automated testing, deploying to Github Pages, and releasing to npm are all running on Node 18.x.

 If you are using `nvm`, the local `.nvmrc` file (using `18.x`) can be use to set your local Node version with the `nvm use` command.
 Make sure your machine has Node version 18.x installed through `nvm` already.